paypal/nemo-docs/README.md

 # Welcome to Nemo

+_This is the document set for nemo@v0.3.x and associated modules.
+For nemo@v0.2.x please [view the 0.2-release branch of this repository](https://github.com/paypal/nemo-docs/tree/0.2-release)._

 Nemo is a framework and set of conventions for automated testing of web and even native applications.
 How you use it is only limited by your imagination.
 A common starting point is to pair Nemo with a task runner (e.g. Grunt) and a test runner (e.g. Mocha).
 But if you have a different task and test runner, Nemo will work with that as well.

 Get a grounding in the [Nemo Philosophy](thinking-in-nemo.md)